 “So what do I do!?” you ask.
 Well, you read this blog for starters.
-Then you come to the realization that a healthy lifestyle requires a full blown behavioral change.
+Then you come to the realization that a healthy lifestyle requires a full-blown behavioral change.
 Changing your behavior is a good deal tougher than wearing your shiny new shorts, but you knew that.
-It’s why your still reading, right?
+It’s why you’re still reading, right?

 Understanding Your Goal

 First, it is important to acknowledge that meeting a goal or changing behavior is not all about “will-power.”
 Instead, it’s about truly understanding your goal, being realistic about the steps it will take to achieve, and understanding that there will be bumps along the path.

 Let’s look at your goal.
 Make sure you know what your goal really is.
 You might think you want to lose 10 pounds, for example.

 - Is it that you want to fit in clothes you bought last year?